 When you change the headlight on your Sonata, it is important to not touch the glass part of the bulb with your fingers because the oil from your fingertips will cause that part of the bulb to burn hotter, which significantly shortens the life of the bulb.

-Don't be caught in the fog with burnt out fog light bulbs2004 Hyundai Sonata 2.4L 4 Cyl.
+Don't be the guy with your third brake light burnt out2004 Hyundai Sonata 2.4L 4 Cyl.

 Transmissions that leak fluid usually have never been flushed and the seal is finally leaking.
 The right stop leak product can cure a lot2004 Hyundai Sonata 2.4L 4 Cyl.

 Got a short fuse?
 Don't blow a fuse, change it!2004 Hyundai Sonata 2.4L 4 Cyl.

 If your transmission is running low on fluid, be sure to add some - find out how to do this here!2004 Hyundai Sonata 2.4L 4 Cyl.